Swatikumari-github/BridgeLabz_2115001028/README.md

 ✅Studied the concept of Regex.
 ✅Submitted an assignment on Regex.

-📅22th February:Annotation and reflection Concept:
+📅24th February:Annotation and reflection Concept:
 ✅Studied the concept of annotation and reflection.
 ✅Submitted an assignment on annotation and reflection.

+📅24th February:CSV Handling Concept:
+✅Studied the concept of Handling Concept
+✅Submitted an assignment on Handling Concept.